-This course is focused on teaching evidence-based psychological interventions within a range of mental health problems.
+This PGCert Evidence-based Psychological Treatment course is focused on teaching evidence-based psychological interventions within a range of mental health problems.

 This course is ideal if you already work in the area of mental health and wish to improve your clinical knowledge in skills within psychological treatments which have been shown to be effective.
 We strive to keep the content of the course up to date and to make modifications when new evidence becomes available, or when the National Institute for Health and Care Excellence (NICE) produces new recommendations.

-Description of entry requirements: You are normally required to have a relevant undergraduate degree and a postgraduate qualification within a mental health profession.
-Applicants without these qualifications but with clinical experience in mental health will be considered on an individual basis.
+Description of entry requirements: Normally a relevant undergraduate degree and a postgraduate qualification within a mental health profession.
+Applicants without these qualifications but with clinical experience in mental health will also be considered.

 What will you study?

 Please note that all modules are subject to change.
 Please see our modules disclaimer for more information.

 The fees listed are for full-time study, unless otherwise stated, and relate to courses starting in the 2021/22 academic year.
 Fee information will be confirmed in offer letters sent out to successful applicants.
 You can find further information on fees and funding, including for part-time study, through our dedicated fees and funding page.

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

 The fees can be paid in 3 instalments.

 Financial support for your studies